csev/dj4e-market/README.md

     Using registration/login.html as the login template
     System check identified no issues (0 silenced).

-*Important*: If you get any kind of traceback, you need to fix it before continuing.
+*Important*: If you get any kind of traceback, you need to stop and fix any errors before continuing.
-You should run `python manage.py check` until it has no errors.
+You should not continue with these instructions until `python manage.py check` runs without errors.

 Running on PythonAnywhere
 -------------------------